needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 * The Scenes in that group all have the same asset label, and the Bundle Mode is set to **Pack Together By Label**.

 If you modify even one of these grouped Scenes then perform a [content update build](AddressableAssetsDevelopmentCycle.md#building-for-content-updates), all the interdependent Scenes will move together into a new Content Update group.

+### Loading Content Catalogs
+Content Catalogs are the data stores Addressables uses to look up an asset's physical location based on the key(s) provided to the system.
+By default, Addressables builds the local content catalog for local Addressable Groups.
+If the Build Remote Catalogs option is turned on under the AddressableAssetSettings, then one additional catalog is built to store locations for remote Addressable Groups.
+Ultimately Addressables only uses one of these catalogs.
+If a remote catalog is built and it has a different hash than the local catalog, it is downloaded, cached, and used in place of the built-in local catalog.

+It is possible, however, to specify additional Content Catalogs to be loaded.
+There are different reasons you might decide loading additional catalogs is right for your project, such as building an art-only project that you want to use across different projects.

+Should you find that loading additional catalogs is right for you, there is a method that can assist in this regard, `LoadContentCatalogAsync`.

+For `LoadContentCatalogAsync`, all that is required is for you to supply the location of the catalog you wish to load.
+However, this alone does not use catalog caching, so be careful if you're loading a catalog from a remote location.
+You will incur that WebRequest every time you need to load that catalog.

+To help prevent you from needing to download a remote catalog every time, if you provide a `.hash` file with the hash of the catalog alongside the catalog you're loading, we can use this to properly cache your Content Catalog.  **Please Note:** The hash file does need to be in the same location and have the same name as your catalog.
+The only difference to the path should be the extension.

+One additional note: You'll notice this method comes with a parameter `autoReleaseHandle`.
+In order for the system to download a new remote catalog, any prior calls to `LoadContentCatalogAsync` that point to the catalog you're attempting to load need to be released.
+Otherwise, the system picks up the Content Catalog load operation from our operation cache.
+If the cached operation is picked up, the new remote catalog is not downloaded.
+If set to true, the parameter `autoReleaseHandle` can ensure that the operation doesn't stick around in our operation cache after completing.